asam268/GameMasterVault/Atlas/Port Town Setting.md

+> [!Quote]
-I would like to start with the Port Town Setting.
+> I would like to start with the Port Town Setting.
 I am having trouble coming up with a name for the town.
 Considering it is a port town, there are definitely going to be some docks and beaches.
 I think the town should be in some bay area.
 As for the main industries, fishing, trade, and piracy should be common there.
+>

-I would like to explore a church being the main government entity in the town.
+> I would like to explore a church being the main government entity in the town.
 I am not quite familiar with typical 5e religions and gods, but I would like the church to attempt to control piracy and crime within the area.
 Their attempts should mostly be unsuccessful, and the church should generally be unpopular except among the local nobility.
+>

-I think there should be some sort of underground network, like a thieves guild.
+> I think there should be some sort of underground network, like a thieves guild.
 And maybe some other guild, but I'm not quite sure yet.
 Can you help me flesh this out?

 ---